 The frequently asked questions below may increase your understanding of AMVETS and our membership requirements.
 If you have an unanswered question, please call AMVETS at 877-726-8387.

-AMVETS stands for American Veterans.
-Our members are active duty and honorably discharged veterans from all branches of services.
-We are chartered by congress to assist veterans in all aspects of their lives from disability claims to finding jobs.
+AMVETS is an abbreviation for American Veterans.
+AMVETS members are active duty and honorably discharged veterans from all branches of service.
+We are chartered by Congress to assist veterans in all aspects of their lives, from fighting for full benefits to finding decent jobs.

 Do you have to serve in combat to be an AMVETS member?